← Index · pp. 54–55

 A peace that's meant to last

-Doesn't add up to an altar call
+Doesn't add up to an alter-call

 Just Midnight Church...